 The frequency must be clear prior to transmitting on a Code Guarded channel.
-If the LED Indicator is green or blinking green do not transmit.
+If the LED Indicator is yellow do not transmit.
 Busy Channel Lockout can be programmed to disallow transmitting while a channel is busy.

-1. Press the PTT switch.
-When the transmitter is on, the LED Indicator glows red and TX appears in the display.

-2. Talk in a normal voice with the microphone one to two inches from your mouth.

-3. Release the PTT switch to stop transmitting.
+- Press the PTT switch.
+When the transmitter is on, the LED Indicator glows red and TX appears in the display. - 2 Talk in a normal voice with the microphone one to two inches from your mouth. - 3.
+Release the PTT switch to stop transmitting.